experimaestro/experimaestro-demo/README.md

 ```bash
 git clone ...
 ```

- install the dependancies within your python environment..
+Install the dependancies within your python environment..
+You may first install pytorch along with the specific version of CUDA from [here](https://pytorch.org/get-started/locally/).
 ```bash
 pip install -r requirements.txt
 ```